 Excess chest and abdominal fat can pose a serious risk to your health, but you can melt that fat away using a combination of healthy eating choices — more veggies, please! — and increased physical activity.

 Losing any fat, including chest and abdominal, requires burning more calories than you eat.
 This creates a calorie deficit, so your body turns to internal fat stores as a source of energy and lowers your overall fat levels.
 Lose weight at a safe rate by creating a daily calorie deficit of 500 to 1,000 calories — that's enough to lose 1 to 2 pounds of fat weekly.

 The exact number of calories you'll need to lose weight depends on your activity level, gender, age and body composition, and a nutrition professional or online calorie calculator can help you figure it out.
-In general, though, men should aim for 1,500 to 1,800 calories daily for weight loss, and women should set a calorie goal of 1,200 to 1,500 calories, according to California State University.
+In general, Harvard Health Publishing notes that men should never dip below 1,500 calories daily, and women should never eat less than 1,200 to 1,500 calories, without guidance from a medical professional.